Hari-Narayana-Rath/axiplat/README.md

 ```

 Flask runs in debug mode on `http://127.0.0.1:5000/`.
 Open that URL in a browser, allow camera access, and follow the on-screen instructions.
 Press `Ctrl+C` in the terminal to stop the server.

+## Browser Extension (Optional)

+The project includes a Chrome/Edge/Brave browser extension that automatically intercepts Instagram navigation and redirects to the age gate if the user hasn't been verified.

+### Setup Extension

+1. Navigate to the `extension` folder
+2. See `extension/README.md` for installation instructions
+3. **Note:** Icon files are optional - the extension works without them

+### Portable Server Setup

+The extension now automatically detects if the server is running and provides easy ways to start it:

+**Quick Start Options:**
+- **Windows**: Double-click `start_server.bat` in the project root
+- **Mac/Linux**: Run `./start_server.sh` in the project root
+- **Hidden (Windows)**: Double-click `start_server_hidden.vbs` to run server in background

+**Extension Features:**
+- Automatically checks if server is running every 5 seconds
+- Shows server status in the extension popup
+- "Start Server" button appears when server is offline
+- Provides instructions to launch the server

+### How It Works

+- When a user tries to visit Instagram, the extension checks for a valid verification token
+- If not verified, they're redirected to the age gate (`localhost:5000`)
+- After successful age verification, a token is stored (valid for 24 hours)
+- Instagram access is only allowed with a valid token
+- Extension automatically detects when server starts/stops

+**No need to manually run the server in terminal** - just use the launcher scripts or the extension will guide you!